AOSC-Archive/Anthon-Starter/README.md

 Latest Version
 ==============

- The latest stable version is 0.1.1.3.
+ The latest stable version is 0.1.1.3(but not at here).
  * You can get it from http://mirror.anthonos.org/junde-studio/Projects/Anthon-Starter/anthonos-starter_0.1.1.3.7z
- * You can get source from http://mirror.anthonos.org/junde-studio/Projects/Anthon-Starter/anthonos-starter_0.1.1.3_Source.7z
+ * You can get the source from http://mirror.anthonos.org/junde-studio/Projects/Anthon-Starter/anthonos-starter_0.1.1.3_Source.7z

+ The next version is 0.1.2 but because of the Windows batch files must use ANSI strings so we won't upload these sources.
- The next version is 0.1.2 (now here but haven't finished yet.
-DO NOT USE UNLESS YOU KNOW WHAT YOU ARE DOING!)
+ The next version written by C is 0.2, now here but haven't finished yet.

 Usage
 ==============

+ The following tips are for the latest stable version (0.1.1.3).

  On Microsoft(R) Windows PC:
  * Download Anthon-Starter and click twice to run it;
  * Follow the tips.
 There are two languages for you: Simplified Chinese and English;
  * Anthon-Starter will automatically deploy the bootloader and the installer for you.
 You just need to wait 1-2 minutes and restart your computer!

- On GNU/Linux PC (HAVEN'T RELEASED YET):
+ On GNU/Linux PC (WILL BE RELEASED IN VERSION 0.1.2):
  * Download Anthon-Starter for Linux and switch to terminal (simulator);
  * Get in the folder where Anthon-Starter located and run ./anthon-starter (it's a bash file!);
  * Follow the tips.
 There are two languages for you: Simplified Chinese and English;